What is a public record?

 The information in the video has been converted to a downloadable PDF.
 To print, select 'landscape' and flip on short edge.

 PROV acknowledges the kind participation of the Castlemaine Historical Society in the production of the video.

 Class B Places of Deposit (POD) Program Review:

-Class B Places of Deposit (PODs) are approved to hold original public records not considered to be permanent but which are of local interest.
-These are classified as temporary records.
+Class B PODs are approved to hold original public records not considered to be permanent but which are of local interest.
+These are classified as ‘temporary records’.
 Class A PODs located in Beechworth, Bendigo and Geelong are accredited to hold permanent public records.

 Public records transferred to PODs remain in the custody and control of the Keeper of Public Records and must be made available to the public upon request free-of-charge and within a reasonable period of time.

-Public Record Office Victoria is finalising a review of the Class B POD program to ensure that the mechanisms, structures and business activities support an efficient, and sustainable program into the future.
-The review included a survey completed by representatives from 90 PODs (a 60% response rate) and a number of face-to-face consultations.
+Public Record Office Victoria (PROV) is finalising a review of the Class B POD program to ensure that the mechanisms, structures and business activities support an efficient and sustainable program into the future.
+The review included a survey completed by representatives from 90 PODs (with a 60% response rate) and a number of face-to-face consultations.

 Click here for more information.